 - 1. Alliance for Shared Health (ASH) does not restrict access by state.
 If you are resident of the U.S. or U.S.V.I. and attest to the ASH Statement of Beliefs, you can be a member. - 2.
 ASH is an IRS-approved 501(c)3 non-profit entity health sharing ministry.
 It was set up to help members join a community with a common set of ethical / religious beliefs to share in each other's health care expenses per member guidelines and the sharing level selected. - 3.
-ASH does not represent that participation in ASH meets the ACA mandate for individual coverage as delineated on IRS form 8965, and as such, ASH makes it clear that participating in ASH alone does not meet the ACA requirement. - 4.
+ASH meets all the criteria to qualify as a health care sharing ministry under Section 5000A of the Internal Revenue Code.
+This means that any individual participating in ASH would qualify for an exemption from the mandate on IRS Form 8965. - 4.
 The individual mandate is not currently being enforced at the Federal level.
 Members should understand the laws in their own state to avoid any penalty for not having ACA required alternatives in place. - 5.
 ASH is NOT a contract for insurance and the member guidelines expressly indicate such. - 6.
 ASH members agree and attest to a common set of ethical/religious beliefs.
 If one is not willing to attest to these beliefs, they are not able to be a part of ASH. - 7.
 ASH is NOT legally responsible for paying members' medical bills though ASH desires to share medical needs based upon the sharing level selected. - 8.
 The monthly contributions made by members are voluntary contributions to the sharing funds of ASH. - 9.
 ASH does not pay agents commission for referring participants into ASH sharing programs, though paying of agents is allowed in all but two states (Maryland and Pennsylvania). - 10.
 ASH, unlike other health share programs, does not place pre-existing condition stipulations on its programs, with the exception of catastrophic hospital needs sharing. - 11.
 ASH is not catastrophic health insurance, nor does it seek to represent itself as such.